Siege of Quebec (1760): Battle of Sainte-Foy

 The Battle of Sainte-Foy took place outside Quebec, just before the siege, on 28 April 1760.

-Lévis did not expect the British to give battle and was surprised to see the British the following day.
-The battle began when Murray saw that the French main body were still on the march and had not yet been formed up.
+Lévis did not expect the British to give battle and was surprised to see them the following day.
+The battle began when Murray saw that the French main body was still on the march and had not yet formed up.
 Impulsively, abandoning the high ground, the British decided to attack.
-Their advance was slowed by the ground, a mixture of half-melted snow and mud, and by the time the two sides engaged the French were prepared for them.
-Initially, the British had success, drove the outlying French back from their strong points, and sent panic through the French ranks that led to them fleeing to the nearby woods.
+Their advance was slowed by the terrain, a mixture of half-melted snow and mud, and by the time the two sides engaged, the French were prepared.
+Initially, the British had success, driving the outlying French from their strong points and sending panic through the French ranks, which led some to flee into the nearby woods.
 The British pressed on and ran into the main body of French troops under Lévis.

-After around an hour of fighting at close quarters, the British flanks began to cave, and Murray ordered a withdrawal.
+After around an hour of close-quarters fighting, the British flanks began to give way, and Murray ordered a withdrawal.
 The French then completed their victory by capturing the abandoned British artillery.
-The battle had been even bloodier than that fought a year before, Lévis had suffered 833 killed and wounded while the British under Murray had taken 1,088 casualties (nearly a third of his force).
+The battle was even bloodier than the one fought a year earlier: Lévis suffered 833 killed and wounded, while the British under Murray sustained 1,088 casualties—nearly a third of his force.

-Seeing that there was no chance of salvaging the situation, Murray retreated his remaining forces back into the city and prepared to hold out in the hope that relief would arrive up the Saint Lawrence for the defenders.
-Lévis had similar hopes although he was realistic about the chances of any French relief as he brought up the rest of his forces and began to prepare to lay siege to the city.
+Seeing that there was no chance of salvaging the situation, Murray retreated with his remaining forces back into the city and prepared to hold out in the hope that relief would arrive up the Saint Lawrence for the defenders.
+Lévis had similar hopes, although he was realistic about the chances of any French relief, as he brought up the rest of his forces and began preparing to lay siege to the city.
 The captured British artillery was added to the French guns brought from Montreal.

 Siege

-On 29 April, the day after the battle, the siege commenced but Levis had not intended to besiege Quebec since he had to wait for reinforcements from France.
-As a result, he chose not to make an immediate assault; Lévis's troops were too exhausted and was uncertain of the quality of some of the militiamen.
-Instead, he occupied the hospital outside the city walls and began to bring up the artillery.
-Lévis, however, refused to open fire with any cannon or mortars until he had forty guns in line intending to open up a devastating barrage.
+On 29 April, the day after the battle, the siege commenced, but Lévis had not originally intended to besiege Quebec, as he was waiting for reinforcements from France.
+As a result, he chose not to launch an immediate assault; his troops were too exhausted, and he was uncertain about the reliability of some of the militiamen.
+Instead, he occupied the hospital outside the city walls and began bringing up the artillery.
+However, Lévis refused to open fire with any cannon or mortars until he had forty guns in position, intending to unleash a devastating barrage.